emjrhys/hyperflora/README.md

 # HYPERFLORA

 ## todo
+- password protect admin page
+- flag video for review button
+- add approved timestamp
+- shorter unique urls
 - variables for backgrounds and colors
 - restructure api
-- password protect admin page
-- flag video for review button
 - find a replacement for the food channel
-- add approved timestamp
 - admin indicator that video is not in everything
 - compress images (especially kaleidoscope)
 - ~~play/pause button~~